KostaDakic/MATRIX/README.md

 - Check that the AirSim plugin is properly installed and configured in your Unreal Engine project.
 - Verify that the IP address and port in `getPedestrian.py` match your Unreal Engine server settings.

+## Contact

+For access to the Unreal Engine environment or questions about the dataset:
+- Email: kosta.dakic@outlook.com

 ## License

 [Specify your license here]

+## Citation

+If you use this dataset in your research, please cite:
+[Add citation information]

 ## Acknowledgments